gerryvel/OBP40-Connect-Board-/README.md

 - voltage divider for measuring battery voltage

 12V supply use N2K, I2C power supply is 3,3V from elecrow Display.
 I2C board is eqipped with varios connectors for sensors etc.
-If you use only I2C funtion, this connect only to board and you dont need 12V Converter.
+If you use only I2C funtion, this connect only to board and you don't need the 12V/5V Converter.

 ## Foto